 check the VVV Texel What’s on agenda and join the events that will take place during your stay on Texel!

 From Amsterdam to Texel by car

 Drive to Den Helder port (navigation address: Havenplein 3, 1781 AB Den Helder).
 Depending on the route you choose you might possibly need to take GVB ferry boat on the way.

 In Den Helder port take TESO ferry boat (prices in 2022: € 25 for a car on Tuesdays, Wednesdays and Thursdays, and € 37 on Fridays, Saturdays, Sundays and Mondays) that will take you directly to Texel.
 Buying ticket online will save you lots of time, especially during weekends.

 Every ferry ticket is two-way, you don’t have to buy or present your ticket on the way back.

 From 1 January 2017 parking in all villages and at all entrances to the beach at Texel is paid.
 Paid parking applies from Monday through Sunday from 08:00 till 20:00.

 We advise you to buy the Texel e-vignette online.
-It costs €10 per day, €20 per week or €30 per year.
+In 2022 it costs €10 per day, €20 per week or €30 per year.
 The card for one week is valid for 8 days.
-The Texel annual e-vignette purchased after 1 December 2020 is valid for 365 days.
+The Texel annual e-vignette is valid for 365 days.
 You can buy the Texel e-vignette online or at the parking ticket machine.